What is Vestibular System?

 The canine vestibular system or apparatus is an organ of balance.
 The vestibular system senses the position of the head and body in space, in relation to gravity and movement.

-The purpose of the vestibular system is to synchronize eye movements and maintain posture, balance, and coordination.
+The purpose of the vestibular system is to synchronize eye movements and maintain the dog’s posture, balance, and coordination.

 Simply put, the system tells the dog’s brain if the dog is standing, sitting down or lying down, falling, etc. It keeps the body in balance and prevents the dog from falling over.

-The vestibular system consists of sensors (deep inside the inner ear adjacent to the hearing receptors) and a specialized control center (at the back of the brain).
+The vestibular system consists of balance sensors located deep inside the inner ear, and a specialized control center at the back of the brain.

 The balance sensors detect the position of the head in space while the dog is standing or when he is moving.
 The information on the position of the head is converted into electrical signals, which are sent to the brain.

 The balance control center at the back of the brain processes the vestibular information.
 It then sends out messages to the rest of the body to coordinate the body so that the dog is kept upright.

 Canine vestibular disease refers to any abnormality of the dog’s vestibular system.

 Vestibular disease in dogs affects the ability of the dog’s brain to recognize abnormal body positions.
-In addition, vestibular disease affects the brain’s ability to correct these abnormalities.
+In addition, the disease affects the brain’s ability to correct these abnormalities.

-There are two forms of canine vestibular disease – Central vestibular disease and peripheral vestibular disease.
+There are two forms of canine vestibular disease.
+They are central vestibular disease and peripheral vestibular disease.

 Central vestibular disease occurs as a result of an abnormality within the brain.
 Peripheral vestibular disease occurs due to inner ear abnormalities.